model-checking/kani-verifier-blog/_posts/2022-08-17-using-the-kani-rust-verifier-on-tokio-bytes.md

 title:  "Using the Kani Rust Verifier on Tokio Bytes"
 ---

-In this post we'll apply the Kani Rust Verifier (or Kani for short), our open-source formal verification tool that can prove properties about Rust code, to an example from [Tokio](https://tokio.rs/).
+In this post we'll apply the [Kani Rust Verifier](https://github.com/model-checking/kani) (or Kani for short), our open-source formal verification tool that can prove properties about Rust code, to an example from [Tokio](https://tokio.rs/).

 Tokio is an [*asynchronous runtime*](https://tokio.rs/tokio/tutorial) for Rust programs, meaning that it abstracts the low-level async capabilities of the language into useful building blocks (such as providing an executor for the scheduling and execution of async tasks).
-The aim of Tokio is to provide the "building blocks needed for writing network applications [with] the flexibility to target a wide range of systems, from large servers with dozens fo cores to small embedded devices".
+The aim of Tokio is to provide the _"building blocks needed for writing network applications [with] the flexibility to target a wide range of systems, from large servers with dozens of cores to small embedded devices"_.
 In this post we will focus on a low-level component of the Tokio stack and proving properties about a core data structure.

   - [Diving into `Bytes::BytesMut`](#diving-into-bytesbytesmut)